arks22/tmuximum/README.md

 + `percol`
 + `gof`

 (fzf-tmux has highest priority.
-If you have fzf and percol, tmuximum use fzf-tmux.)
+For example, if you have fzf and percol, tmuximum use fzf.)

 Qiita:(Witten in Japanese) 👉 https://qiita.com/arks22/items/cb109867c7aa094354e5